A single shooting method with approximate Fr\'{e}chet derivative for computing geodesics on the Stiefel manifold: Numerical experiments and comparisons with other methods

 \section{Numerical experiments and comparisons with other methods}

 In this section, we present some numerical experiments about the single shooting method, and we report on the convergence behavior.
+The code was implemented in MATLAB and is freely available on the repository \href{https://github.com/MarcoSutti/SSAF_2024_repo}{https://github.com/MarcoSutti/SSAF\_2024\_repo}.
+The method of Bryner~ {\cite[Alg.~1]{Bryner:2017}} was implemented according to the pseudocode provided in~ {\cite{Bryner:2017}}, while the method of Zimmermann~ {\cite[Alg.~1]{Bryner:2017}} was directly taken from Appendix C of~ {\cite{Zimmermann:2017}}.
 We conducted our experiments on a laptop Lenovo ThinkPad T460s with Ubuntu 23.10 LTS and MATLAB R2022a installed, with Intel Core i7-6600 CPU, 20GB RAM, and Mesa Intel HD Graphics 520.
 On this machine, the matrix exponential \texttt{expm} of a unit norm skew-symmetric matrix in $\R^{1000 \times 1000}$ is computed in 0.45 seconds (time averaged over 100 runs)\footnote{We give this reference for the computational cost of the matrix exponential \texttt{expm} following~ {\cite[Section~5.2]{Nguyen:2022}}.}.
 In all the tables, our algorithm is named SSAF.

 Table~\ref{tab:n1} compares our new SSAF method with the earlier version using the exact Jacobian matrix~ {\cite[Alg.~1]{Sutti:2020b}}.
 The efficiency of our new SSAF method compared to the old version is striking.
 Typically, cases with a small $p$ require more iterations for SSAF, while for~ {\cite[Alg.~1]{Sutti:2020b}} the number of iterations remains constant w.r.t. $p$.
 Still, the superior efficiency of SSAF by far compensates for this (desirable) feature.
 From Table~\ref{tab:n1}, it is also evident that the single shooting method with the exact Jacobian matrix~ {\cite[Alg.~1]{Sutti:2020b}} scales very badly with $p$, and it becomes prohibitively expensive as $p$ grows.
 The long dashes ``---'' in the table indicate that the single shooting method with the exact Jacobian matrix stopped due to memory overflow.